Frequently Asked Questions (FAQs)

 In a very few cases, a patient may be asked to redraw the blood sample because and insufficient amount of cell-free DNA was able to be extracted from the initial sample.
 It’s important to note that the failure of a given blood sample to meet the lab’s quality control standards has nothing to do with wether a sample is more or less likely to test positive or negative for the presence of pancreatic cancer.

-1. Is the test covered by Private Insurance and Medicare ?
+1. Is the test covered by Private Insurance Plans and Plans from HMOs?

-As a result, there will be no out-of-pocket costs for Medicare patients and PPO patients who meet the necessary criteria of being at high risk to develop pancreatic cancer and who have met their deductible.
+As a result, there will be no out-of-pocket costs for PPO patients who qualify for coverage for this test and meet the necessary criteria of being at high risk to develop pancreatic cancer and who have met their deductible.
+For all patients, we recommend having Breakthrough Genomics check on the specifics of your coverage before submitting your blood sample for the test as there are many factors that can determine the ammount that a patient will have to pay for this test.

-For HMO patients, pre-authorization from the patient’s insurer to confirm full coverage is required be-fore we move forward to process the sample.
-As with PPO insurance, the maximum out-of-pocket ex-penses that an HMO patient would incur if they are covered for the test by their plan would be $400.
+For HMO patients, we will need to get pre-authorization from the patient’s insurer to confirm coverage before we move forward to process the sample.
+As with PPO insurance, the maximum out-of-pocket expenses that the HMO patient would incur would be $700.

-2. With insurance, what is the most out-of-pocket that patients will have to pay?
+3. With Insurance what is the most out-of-pocket expenses that a patient will have to pay?

-3. Does the bill for test get sent directly to the patient or does the provider have to handle billing the patient through the portal?
+4. Does the bill get sent directly to the patient or does the healthcare provider have to handle patient billing through the test ordering portal?

 Bills for out-of-pocket patient expenses are sent directly to the patient’s address provided in the Test Requisition Form.
 Healthcare providers do not need to provide additional support for the billing of out-of-pocket expenses.

-4. What payment options are available to patients to pay for the out-of-pocket expenses?
+5. What payment options are available for patients to pay for out-of-pocket expenses?

-Out of pocket expenses will be sent to the patient’s home address and can be paid through check, debit, or credit cards.
+Out-of-pocket expenses will be sent to the patient’s home address and can be paid through check, debit cards, credit cards, Zelle, or Venmo.
 Patients may also be able to pay for the out-of-pocket costs using their HSA (Health Savings Account) or FSA accounts (Flexible Savings Account).

 In addition, Breakthrough Genomics also offers a convenient “Pay Later” option to pay for the cost of the test in installments.
 For further information on the Pay Later option or for questions regarding your FSA or HSA account please check with the administrator of the the account or email us at test@BTGenomics.com

-5. What is the price of the test if the patient doesn’t have insurance?
+6. What is the price of the test if the patient does not have insurance or would like to pay for the test directly and without involving their insurance provider?

 Questions About the Test and it’s Use